Jump to ↓

 Tools like call capture or call recording apps can create playlists of the most successful customer calls for other team members to review.
 Other CCaaS features like video conferencing, screen sharing, knowledge base management, and on-demand training webinars create a consistent onboarding process.

-However, employee training should continue well beyond initial.
+However, employee training should continue well beyond initial onboarding.

 What Technologies Are Needed for Unified CX?

-When it comes to meeting customer needs and providing a customer experience that is unified in quality, purpose and branding, the right technology is essential.
-A UCaaS or CCaaS platform is also necessary to ensure that all the below mentioned CX tools are integrated.
+When it comes to meeting customer needs and providing a customer experience unified in quality, purpose, and branding, the right technology is essential.
+A UCaaS or CCaaS platform streamlines multiple communication channels and CX features into one unified interface.
 When selecting a platform and plan, here are the features to look for:

 Omnichannel Customer Service Platform